-filename - Name of the configuration file or image name.

-unit - Specifies the stack unit.
+filename - Name of the configuration file or image name. unit - Stack unit.
 (Range: 1-8)

 - If the file type is used for system startup, then this file cannot be deleted. - "Factory_Default_Config.cfg" cannot be deleted. - A colon (:) is required after the specified unit number.